toddlucas/cotemplate/src/client/sys/src/features/organization/api/README.md

 ## Usage

-The organization store uses these API functions through a mock layer that can be easily switched to real API calls.
+The organization store now uses real API calls with comprehensive server seed data.

-### Switching from Mock to Real API
+### Real API Integration

-To switch from mock data to real API calls:

-1. Open `src/client/sys/src/features/organization/store/organizationStore.ts`
-2. Change `const useMockData = true;` to `const useMockData = false;`
+The organization store is now configured to use the real API:

+- **Server Seed Data**: Organizations, People, Members, Entities, Tasks, and Checklists
+- **Real API Calls**: All CRUD operations go through the server
+- **Type Safety**: Full TypeScript integration with generated models

 ### API Endpoints

-The following endpoints are expected to be implemented on the server:
+The following endpoints are implemented on the server:

-- `GET /api/organization/list` - List organizations with pagination, search, and sorting
+- `GET /api/access/organization` - List organizations with pagination, search, and sorting
-- `GET /api/organization/{id}` - Get organization details
+- `GET /api/access/organization/{id}` - Get organization details
-- `POST /api/organization` - Create a new organization
+- `POST /api/access/organization` - Create a new organization
-- `PUT /api/organization` - Update an existing organization
+- `PUT /api/access/organization` - Update an existing organization
-- `DELETE /api/organization/{id}` - Delete an organization
+- `DELETE /api/access/organization/{id}` - Delete an organization

 ### Pagination Support

-The client-side pagination is already implemented and ready.
-When the server endpoints are ready, they should support:
+The API supports server-side pagination and sorting:

 - `take` - Number of items per page
 - `skip` - Number of items to skip (for pagination)